kundajelab/coessentiality-browser/README.md

 ## Installation/dependencies
 In a conda environment, run:
 `pip install -r requirements.txt`
+The main requirement is Dash (https://github.com/plotly/dash/), a framework for building the interactive interface.

 ## Launching interactive browser
 From the conda environment, run